Dominic Peitz

 Dominic Peitz (born 11 September 1984) is a German former professional footballer who played as a midfielder.

 Career

 Born in Geseke, Peitz made his debut on the professional league level in the 2.
 Bundesliga for VfL Osnabrück on 15 August 2008 starting in a game against FC St. Pauli.
 On 25 August 2012, he signed a permanent contract with Karlsruher SC till 30 June 2015.

+After retiring at the end of the 2019-20 season, Peitz was appointed director of Holstein Kiel's youth academy.
+At the end of 2022, he extended his contract with the club.